Fredrik01/atom-calculate/README.md

 # Atom calculate package

-Summarizes all selected rows and writes the result to clipboard.
-Handles multiple selections.
+Summarizes all selected figures or selected rows and writes the result to the clipboard.